aws-samples/serverless-stream-processing-at-scale/0_SetUp/README.md

 1. Click **Create stack**.

+1. You will get an email at the address you provided.
+It will be titled **AWS Notification - Subscription Confirmation** from **devicemanufacturer**.
+Click **Confirm subscription** when you get the email.
+If you don't receive it within a few minutes, check your spam folder.

 1. The stack will take a few minutes to deploy.
 In the meantime, you can review the architecture diagram or start reading the instructions for the first module.

 1. You can begin the first module when the stack status is **CREATE_COMPLETE**.

 ### Next